 It’s deep, but never forceful.
 The intensive format allows for more focused healing in a supportive and attuned environment.
 We move at a pace that respects each participant’s nervous system, and sessions are always trauma-informed and developmentally appropriate.

-Most intensives run for 3 consecutive days, customized to your family.
+Most intensives run for 3 consecutive days, customised to yourself or family.
 A typical day includes:

 • Individual EMDR sessions for each participant